tsanhan/dotnet-dating-app-D150821ER/README.md

-create the edit form:

-* we'll start with copying the form member-detail.component.html to member-edit.component.html
-* and the same for the css
+making the form function:
-* after the copy, go to member-edit.component.html to edit it a bit
+go to member-edit.component.html

-up next: making the form function (the info above be displayed when needed and after the save button was clicked)
+what if the user is typing for a while and suddenly navigating away from the page, the information will be lost let see how we can prevent this:

+up next: adding can deactivate guard